Healthy Homes Assessment Mangateretere

 Fines for Failing to Comply

-As of 1st July 2021, when a brand new or renewed contract is signed on a Mangateretere rental property, all Healthy Homes compliance work need to be taken care of inside of 90 days.
+From the 1st of July in 2021, if a new or renewed tenancy is signed on a Mangateretere rental property, all Healthy Homes compliance items need to be done within 90 days.

-From the 1st of July in 2021, if a new or renewed tenancy is signed on a Mangateretere rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.
+As of 1st July 2021, when a new or renewed Tenancy is signed for a Mangateretere rental property, all Healthy Homes compliance work must be completed inside of 90 days.

-Failure to adhere to one of the Healthy Homes Standards inside of the expected timeframe can result in the possibility of a fine up to $7200.
-Additionally, if the most currently-in place Healthy Homes Statement of Compliance is not incorporated within the renewal, new or revised tenancy agreement it could result in additional penalties or an infringement fee.
+Failure to adhere to any of the Healthy Homes Standards within the period of time expected can lead to an amount of $7200.
+Additionally, if a present Healthy Homes Statement of Compliance isn’t incorporated in an updated, renewed, or revised tenancy contract, there could be additional penalties or an infringement fee.

-Any tenant can ask for information regarding the Healthy Homes Standard and how they relate to the property they live in.
-If the property manager is unable to provide the necessary information within 21 days of receiving the request, they will receive an infringement notice and be fined up to $750.
+Any tenant may request details regarding the Healthy Homes Standard and how they relate to the home they reside in.
+If the landlord or property manager fails to supply the necessary information within 21 days from getting the notice, the tenant could receive an infringement notice and be fined as high as $750.

-Additionally, there is also a penalty approximately $900 for property owners or property managers who have provided a false or incorrect Healthy Homes Statement of Compliance or information.
-The person who is liable for this fine is whoever is named on the tenancy agreement as the one who is renting the property, so it could be the name of the landlord or the property management company.
+In addition, there is also a penalty up to $900 for property owners or property managers providing a false or inaccurate Healthy Homes Compliance Statement or other information.
+The person responsible for this fine is the person who is named on the tenancy agreement as being the person who is letting the property It could also be the name of the landlord, or the property management company.

-All the information on the Statement of Compliance requirements to be up-to-date before the tenancy agreement can be executed, and it is updated throughout the tenancy as any relevant work gets completed.
+All the information on the Statement of Compliance requirements to be up-to-date when the tenancy agreement is executed, and it must be updated throughout the tenancy as any related work is completed.

-It’s important to keep in mind that landlords with multiple rental properties may receive additional fines for non-compliance.
-The highest penalties are handed down for serious breaches.
-Landlords with six or more properties could be fined as high as $50,000, and even as high as $100,000 in hearing claims.
+It is important to be aware that landlords who manage multiple rental properties could face greater penalties for non-compliance.
+The highest penalties are handed down for severe breaches.
+Landlords with six or more properties could be fined as high as $50,000 and as high as $100,000 in hearing claims.

-It is clear that failure to adhere to compliance with Healthy Homes requirements can hit your pocket hard, and result in massive fines as well as still being required to comply with the regulations.
-Don’t take a chance with your rental property Call us today and arrange to have an house evaluation performed for your rental property.
+Clearly, failure to adhere to your Healthy Homes requirements can hit your wallet hard, and result in significant fines and still being required to adhere to the regulations.
+Don’t take a chance with your rental property Contact us now and arrange to have an home inspection performed on your rental property.

 Healthy homes are important

-About 1 in 3 households the property in New Zealand and Mangateretere, and research indicates that rental homes are most likely to be colder, older and are not as efficient heating and have lower quality than houses that are owned by the owner.
+About 1 in 3 households rent the property in New Zealand and Mangateretere, and research suggests that rental houses are most likely to be colder, older and are not as effective heating, and generally have lower standard than those owned by owners.

-Improve the quality of Mangateretere rental property will allow tenants to enjoy improved mental and physical health as well as lessen disturbance to learning, work and living because of illness.
-Your investment is also safeguarded from mildew, mould and damp-related damage, which results in less maintenance costs in the long run.
+Enhancing the standard of Mangateretere rental property can allow tenants to experience better mental and physical health as well as lessen disturbance to learning, work and living because of illnesses.
+Your investment will also be better safeguarded from mildew, mould and damp damages, which means less maintenance costs over the long term.

-The Healthy Homes Standard is a list of the specific and minimum standards for Heating, Insulation Ventilation and Ventilation and Drainage, as well as Draught-stopping on Mangateretere rental properties.
+The Healthy Homes Standard is a set of specific and minimal requirements for heating, insulation Ventilation and Ventilation and Drainage, and Draught-stopping on Mangateretere rental properties.

-Get started now and contact us about having a Mangateretere Healthy Home assessment on your rental property today.
+Begin now by calling about receiving a Mangateretere Healthy Home assessment on your rental property now.

 healthy homes assessment compliance